 As you can see, the loaf of bread made with my older machine (the loaf of the left) looks fine.
 It is a little smaller, but I think the loaf is better formed.

-My conclusion is that a salt free course is not needed to make salt-free bread in the bread machine.
+My conclusion is that a salt-free course is not needed to make low-salt bread in the bread machine.

 Full disclosure, I made one adjustment to the recipe.